geraintluff/clap-cpp-example-plugins/README.md

 # C++ CLAP starter project

-This is a starter CLAP project, mostly for internal use, but perhaps helpful for others too. 🙂

-It aims to show how neat the CLAP API is, so it uses it directly (no `clap-helpers`).
+This is a starter CLAP project, aims to show how neat the CLAP API is,

+* Example synth (sine plucks) - no external dependencies
+* Example audio plugin (chorus) - uses dependencies in `modules/`
+	* `signalsmith-basics` for the chorus itself
+	* `cbor-walker` for saving/loading/sending state as CBOR
+	* `webview-gui` for

+The CMake build uses [`clap-wrapper`](https://github.com/free-audio/clap-wrapper) to (optionally) produce VST3 plugins from the CLAP.

 ## Building